FyraLabs-Graveyard/wiki-old/guide/contributing/building.md

 # Building packages for Ultramarine

 To build packages for Ultramarine, you should use the `umpkg` tool from the repos, or manually install the tool as a Python package.

+You will also need to sign up for an Ultramarine account by going [here](https://accounts.ultramarine-linux.org/).

 For more inquiries, please ask on the development channels on Ultramarine Linux's Discord, Matrix, or Mattermost.